Your preference has been updated for this session. To permanently change your account setting, go to My Account

 All the effects on the mucin layer by Akkermansia muciniphila are exciting, but what makes researchers excited are its effects on diabetes and obesity.

 As the levels of A. muciniphila go down in the human microbiome, obesity, diabetes, inflammation, and metabolic disorders increase.
-And as the levels of A. muciniphila go up in the human microbiome, the rates of obesity, diabetes, inflammation, and metabolic disorders decrease.
+As the levels of A. muciniphila go up in the human microbiome, the rates of obesity, diabetes, inflammation, and metabolic disorders decrease.
 The assumption is that these disorders are associated with altered gut barrier function due to reduced mucin protection, which leads to the absorption of many gut-derived toxins that trigger a cascade of different systems that promote chronic inflammation and insulin resistance.1-7

 The first human clinical trial with Akkermansia muciniphila was published in the online edition of Nature Medicine on July 1, 2019.
 Thirty-two subjects with pre-diabetes and evidence of metabolic syndrome (abdominal obesity, elevated blood lipids, high blood pressure, etc.) were randomized to get either a placebo or live or heat-killed (pasteurized) A. muciniphila.
 The active treatment groups taking A. muciniphila took around 10 billion bacteria (either dead or alive) daily for three months.